Frequently Asked Questions

 We would be honored to have a conversation with you about the services you might be requesting, however, it is ultimately the district’s choice on who provides school-based services to your child/adolescent.
 We greatly respect each school district’s choice and will only provide services if a school district has requested them.

-MLC is pleased to contract with a certified parent coach that is able to provide ongoing parent coaching.
+MLC has recently developed MLC Academy, which provides a variety of family services.
 See our Family Services page for more information.
-Additionally, MLC experts are able to offer other learning opportunities such as virtual workshops and coaching.
+Additionally, MLC experts are able to offer other learning opportunities such as virtual workshops and trainings.

 MLC services and assessments are not diagnostic.
 Any individual assessments completed by MLC are intended to be used during multidisciplinary evaluation team meetings at the school to determine eligibility for Special Education and potential related services.
 Additionally, individualized assessments are written to be discussed with parents and school team members to assist in creating detailed Individualized Education Plans and any corresponding necessary behavioral plans.